“Storytelling has

 Ordinary National Diploma in Building.
 His creative zeal led him to further a

-career in Arts at the Obafemi Awolowo University Ile-Ife, where he obtained a
+career in Arts at the Obafemi Awolowo University, Ile-Ife, where he obtained a

 BA in Fine and Applied Arts.